Author: Vanessa Sofia & Shannon Daggett

 To do push-ups correctly, make sure your body is properly aligned:

 If push-ups are still new to you, you may want to keep your knees down with your weight on your thighs (not your knees) until you've built up enough strength to perform a full push-up.

 Pull-ups offer many benefits for your upper body.
 They are especially useful for strengthening the muscles in your arms, chest, shoulders, and sides of the back.
 However, you may need a partner to assist you as you raise your body up to the horizontal bar, since pull-ups involve lifting your full body weight.

-Plank pose is part of the Sun Salutation sequence in many forms of yoga, but to slim your arms fast at home without weights, you can simply hold plank pose or more challenging variations of it.
+Plank pose is part of the Sun Salutation sequence in many forms of yoga, but to slim your arms fast at home without weights, you can simply hold plank pose or incorporate challenging variations of it.

-To give yourself more of a challenge, lower your elbows to the ground and either clasp your hands together or lay your lower arms and hands flat against the ground, using your arm muscles throughout the pose.
+To give yourself more of a challenge, lower your elbows to the ground and either clasp your hands together or lay your forearms and hands flat against the ground, using your arm muscles throughout the pose.

 Downward dog is another Sun Salutation pose that tones the arms.
 For this pose, your body will form a reverse V-shape with your heels pressed down or close to the floor and your hands flat on the floor.
 Ideally, your spine will follow a straight line toward the ground with your hips pressed back.
 You may need to bend your knees to keep your body in the reverse V-shape.

 Use your arms to push your weight back toward your heels and make sure you're not rounding your back.
-Just like plank pose, you can give yourself more of a challenge by lowering your elbows to the ground and holding the position.
+Just like plank pose, you can give yourself more of a challenge by lowering your forearms to the ground and holding the position.